 Organization is a consequence of the above steps with the task of controlling in-depth activities in your process.
 Human Power is in turn a consequence of the skills the organization's organizational structure requires.

-IT carries the flow of information that connects the different steps and The Post-Industrial Accounting Model, PIAM is the setpoints and actual values you need to manage and control your business.
-In a Relationship Economy, these PIAM setpoints (such as KPI:s, Quality, Time and Amount) and actual values also need relations to each other and a connection to money to be useful.
+IT carries the flow of information that connects the different steps and the Product Cost Compass is the setpoints and actual values you need to manage and control your business.
+In a Relationship Economy, these setpoints (such as KPI:s, Quality, Time and Amount) and actual values also need relations to each other and a connection to money to be useful.

 The Haystack Syndrome (Eliyahu M. Goldratt, 1990) points out that "Non-financial measurement are equivalent to